potatoeggy/eifueo/docs/sch3uz.md

 One s orbital, three p orbitals, and one d orbital mix to form five sp<sup>3</sup>d orbitals, which will arrange themselves in a trigonal bipyramidal configuration.

 One s orbital, three p orbitals, and two d orbitals mix to form six sp<sup>3</sup>d<sup>2</sup> hybrid orbitals, which will arrange themselves in an octahedral configuration.

+## 20.3 - Stereoisomerism

+Stereoisomers are compounds with the same molecular and structural formulae but with a different arrangement of atoms.

 ## Designing a scientific investigation